Young people with their bikes on a square in Burkina Faso

 Core area “Conserving nature and natural resources, protecting life on Earth” Improved infrastructure in water supply and sanitation Internal link

 Water supply and sanitation infrastructure in Burkina Faso has been considerably improved over the last few years.
-Nevertheless, some four million people there still have no access to clean drinking water and 17.4 million people have no access to adequate sanitation facilities.
-Germany's efforts are geared towards improving the living conditions and health situation of the people, in particular for women and girls.
+Nevertheless, around half of the population still has no access to clean drinking water and around 20 million people have no access to adequate sanitation.
+Germany’s efforts are geared towards improving the living conditions and health situation of the people, in particular for women and girls.

 Current situation